SoftwareHeritage/swh-docs/docs/user/coarnotify/explanations/coar-notify.rst

 - It enables the development of new services, such as overlay journals, knowledge aggregation, and expert locators, by providing a standardized communication layer.

 Integration to the |swh| archive
 --------------------------------

-By sending metadata on a software artefact in a COAR notification you can provide extrinsic information on a source code (like mention in a scientific publication, etc.) which are usually not present in the code itself (intrinsic metadata).
+By sending metadata on a software artefact in a COAR notification you can provide extrinsic information on a source code (like mention in a scientific publication) which are usually not present in the code itself (intrinsic metadata).

-Metadata is indexed by our search engine and provide new ways of finding content in the archive.
+Metadata is indexed by our search engine and provide new ways of finding and working with content in the archive.

 Implemented workflows
 ---------------------